Moment bounds and central limit theorems for Gaussian subordinated arrays: Applications of Lemma and Theorem

-This application was developed in Bardet and Surgailis (2011).
-Let $(X_t)_{t\in \R}$ be a Gaussian process admitting a tangent process (which is a self-similar process with parameter $H(t)$) and consider the Increment Ratio (IR) statistic
+This application was developed in Bardet and Surgailis (2011, 2012).
+Let $(X_t)_{t\in [0,1]}$ be a continuous time Gaussian process with zero mean and generally nonstationary increments locally resembling a fractional Brownian motion with Hurst parameter $H(t) \in (0,1)$.
+Consider the Increment Ratio (IR) statistic